McRaeAlex/McRaeAlex.github.io/README.md

 Remove from list when done

-- make another `include` that just selects the last 4 or 5 blog posts instead of all.
 - projects page
 - contact page
     - make sure each thing that is a link is clickable and email automatically sends email using mailto: